 Fumigation Management Plan

-All of our fumigations include Fumigation Management Plans (FMP’s), as required.
+All of our fumigations include a Fumigation Management Plans (FMP’s), as required.
 This plan is an organized, written description of the required work to ensure a safe, legal and effective fumigation.

 A Fumigation Management Plan includes the following: